swiss-ai-center/documentation/docs/tutorials/create-a-pipeline-that-blurs-faces-in-an-image.md

         You have successfully created a
         [Pipeline](../reference/core-concepts/pipeline.md) locally.
-Now, you can use the same process to create a [Pipeline](../reference/core-concepts/pipeline.md) on the [Core engine](../reference/core-engine.md) deployed on the cloud.
+Now, you can use the same process to create a [Pipeline](../reference/core-concepts/pipeline.md) on the [Core AI Engine](../reference/core-engine.md) deployed on the cloud.

 === "Using the FastAPI Swagger interface"

     Now that we have our [Pipeline](../reference/core-concepts/pipeline.md), we can run it.
-To do so, go to the FastAPI documentation of the running [Core engine](../reference/core-engine.md) and you should see the [Pipeline](../reference/core-concepts/pipeline.md) you just posted in the
+To do so, go to the FastAPI documentation of the running [Core AI Engine](../reference/core-engine.md) and you should see the [Pipeline](../reference/core-concepts/pipeline.md) you just posted in the
     `Registered pipelines` endpoint with the slug `/face-blur`.